HackerN64/HackerSM64/src/crash_screen/README.md

 ### General
 - **Fix the flickering on Ares (and some other emulators) if possible.**
 - **Fix .rodata symbols not appearing in debug map.**
+- **Find out why `break` and `coprocessor unusable` exceptions don't trigger the crash screen**
+  - Find out if any other exceptions have the same issue
-- Don't have all crash screen code always loaded.
+- **Don't have all crash screen code always loaded.**
   - Keep in its own segment then DMA it on crash?.
     - DMA to end of RAM right before Goddard.
     - Same place as map data.
     - Determine crash screen code/data size (like goddard.txt and debug_map.txt).
   - Simplified crash screen (for HLE? or if DMA fails?).
   - Ifdef the entire crash screen?
+-
+- RSP crash screen (see libdragon).
 - Finish and clean up exception macros in `asm.h`.
 - Move all inline asm stuff (eg. math_util.h) to `asm.h`/`asm.c`?
 - Clean up `INCLUDE_DEBUG_MAP` ifdefs as much as possible.
 - Verify whether `osWritebackDCacheAll()` usage is correct.
 - Make the controls list in the popup scrollable if too long.
-- A page to interpret memory as an image?
-For texture viewing?
-How would wrap width work?
+- A page to interpret memory as an image with proper wrap width (for texture viewing).
-  - Or a mode on the memory page to interpret byte pairs as large RGBA16 squares.
 - Ability to undo address select and disasm jumps?
 - Controls rebinding page (necessary?)
   - Or just preset controls modes in settings?
 - Should assert macros be uppercase or lowercase?
 - Horizontal text scrolling should actually scroll by pixels rather than scrolling the char buffer.
   - Use scissor box?
-- Implement global grid system for selection cursor stuff.
+- Implement global grid system for selection cursor stuff (currently only exists on Thread Registers page).
 - Better UNF print combo?
 - Better page revive combo?
   - Should it just be a selection on the crashed page?